brillout/goldpage/docs/readme.template.md

 And `ssr-coin` takes care of the rest: it transpiles, bundles, routes, renders, and serves your pages.

-You can easily add `ssr-coin` to your existing Node.js server:
+You can easily add `ssr-coin` to a existing Node.js server:

 ~~~js
 !INLINE /examples/express/server.js
 ~~~

-Example:
+Example of page written in React:

 ~~~js
 !INLINE /examples/basic/pages/repos/repos.page.js